github/ossar-action/README.md

 ## Upload Results to the Security tab

-To upload results to the Security tab of your repo, run the `github/codeql-action/upload-sarif` action immediately after running MSCA.
-MSCA sets the action output variable `sarifFile` to the path of a single SARIF file that can be uploaded to this API.
+To upload results to the Security tab of your repo, run the `github/codeql-action/upload-sarif` action immediately after running OSSAR.
+OSSAR sets the action output variable `sarifFile` to the path of a single SARIF file that can be uploaded to this API.

 ```yaml
 - name: Upload results to Security tab